Patriots Takeaways: Ground Game Exceeds Expectations In Surprising Win Vs. Bengals

 Their confidence was well-warranted as proven by a 16-10 win against the Cincinnati Bengals at Paycor Stadium on Sunday.
 The Patriots, who entered the season with a projected win total of over/under 4.5, are 1-0 on the campaign.

 The Patriots racked up 170 rushing yards and 4.4 yards per rush.
-New England put the game away with their ground game as Stevenson took four consecutive handoffs for 26 yards and converted a pair of first downs.
+New England put the game away with its ground game when Stevenson took four consecutive handoffs for 26 yards and converted a pair of first downs.
+Stevenson finished with 119 rushing yards on 25 carries and one touchdown.
 Those touches came after New England took more than seven minutes off the clock from late in the third quarter to midway through the fourth.

 Playing without starting left guard Sidy Sow, the Patriots used a combination of jumbo tight ends (extra linemen) and tight ends to provide extra help up front.
 It jump-started New England’s offense early as the Patriots averaged 5.3 yards per carry in the first half.